How To Fish Lake Perris

 The Rock Pile

-The Rock Pile is a spot consisting of two giant rock mounds.
-These rock mounds sit on the Eastern End Flats and are surrounded by emergent and submerged brush and weedbeds.
+The Rock Pile is a place with two huge piles of rocks.
+These rock mounds are on the Eastern End Flats.
+They are bordered by brush and weedbeds that are both above and below the water.

-Adjacent to the Rock Pile on the east side, the spot call the Rockin Hole is a deep man-made hole that drops quickly into approximately 40 feet of water.
+On the east side, next to the Rock Pile, is a place called the Rockin Hole.
+It is a deep, man-made hole that quickly drops into about 40 feet of water.

 Located: east side